 The Monkees are getting back on the road, playing their first shows since Davy Jones died in February.

-Michael Nesmith, Micky Dolenz and Peter Tork announced Wednesday that the '60s teen idols will begin a 12-date tour in November.
+Michael Nesmith, Micky Dolenz and Peter Tork announced today that the group will begin a 12-date tour in November.
 The trio will play the Paramount in Huntington on Dec.
 1 and wrap up the tour at the Beacon Theatre in Manhattan on Dec.
 2.

 The shows will feature the hits -- “Last Train to Clarksville,” “I’m a Believer” -- as well as lesser-known cuts and songs from the band’s cult film, “Head.”
 There will also be a multimedia component, with rare footage and photographs.